British Virgin Islands April 1 - 7, 2018

 All swims are guided, with at least two SwimVacation staff members swimming with the group, and one watching over us from a standup paddle board or dinghy.
 We do not race.
 We tour the reefs, have fun, and often we stop to see fish and coral.
 You can go hard, or you can go easy.
 Elite swimmers will be offered longer swims.
 Tour locations change every day: over massive coral reefs, along white sand beaches, around tropical cays.

 Swims are tailored to meet the needs of swimmers with different abilities.
-With only six to ten swimming guests per trip, two groups may be formed, and each group may create different goals.
+With only six to eight swimming guests per trip, two or three small groups may be formed, and each group may create different goals.
 Ocean swimming is our passion, and it’s the focus of activity on your SwimVacation.

 We choose our vessels from a large fleet of upscale catamaran and trimaran charter yachts that are available to us in the British Virgin Islands.
 Information on specific yachts is provided on the registration page for each trip week.